 Click HERE to view the General Rules that govern any Ohio regional or state event.

 The Ohio Senior Olympic State Games follows the sport rules as set forth by the National Senior Games Association.
 The State Games makes every effort to follow the format and facility requirements as described by the NSGA.
-Any aleteration to a sport by the State Games is described in that year's registration material.
-Click HERE to view the 2017 NSGA Rule Book.
+Any alteration to a sport by the State Games is described in that year's registration material.
+Click HERE to view the 2020-2021 NSGA Rule Book.

 Ohio Senior Olympics expects that all athletes will conduct themselves in an appropriate and sportsman-like manner while competing in regional and state competitions.

-To make certain that all athletes comply with the expectations, the Board of Ohio Senior Olympics approved an Athlete Code of Conduct that provides information about appropriate behavior and the consequences of displaying inappropriate behavior.
+To make certain that all athletes comply with the expectations, the Board of Ohio Senior Olympics approved an Athlete Code of Conduct that provides information about appropriate behavior and the consequences for behavior that does not meet standards established in the policy.

-Athletes are expected to read and Athlete Code of Conduct BEFORE their competition to ensure each understands our expectations before, during and after competition.
+Athletes are expected to read the Athlete Code of Conduct BEFORE their competition to ensure each understands our expectations before, during and after competition.
 Click HERE to view the Athlete Code of Conduct.